Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Special Snowflake.md

 *Location: Hellgate (motivation: to create evil)*

 Dawes’ unofficial office is appointed with rusty tools and jerry cans of gasoline.
 The alien satellite will be attached to one of three ‘Flurrious XL’ snow machines, which are networked together and spread along the ridge by the shack.
-The satellite can be detached from its host machine by hand, and is easily broken once removed.
+The satellite can be detached from its host machine by [[hand]], and is easily broken once removed.

 # Hardee Dawes, resort manager